adrianmuxworthy/ThellierCoolPy/README.md

 **To use the program**

 For both Colab and Jupyter, click on each following the instructions above each cell.
 The model uses a full-wdith half maxmiumm method to extrapolate the FORC distribtion to SF = 0, as outlined in Muxworthy and Heslop (2011).
 When a noisy FORC diagram is used, anomalous FWHM can be produced and these values can be removed.

 The cooling-rate corrected Thellier files are saved as original_file_name_U.tdt in the same folder.

-To run on the cloud using Google Colab:

-The cooling rate correction can also be ran using Google Colab by downloading the colab versions of ThellierCoolPy and ThellierCoolfunc.
-This requires the Thellier plots, Ms-T curves and FORC diagram to be in the same folder as ThellierCoolFunc_colab to be downloaded onto the cloud for processing within the notebook.

-An example of a colab input folder is the zipped folder: colab_files_example.

-The corrected Thellier files can then be downloaded from Google Colab.